About Ivy & Co.

-From 2015-2020, Ivy & Co. had a brick & mortar in an old Warehouse in Lawai, Kaua’i, (Warehouse 3540), that has been repurposed as a space for small, locally owned businesses to get their start.
+From 2015-2020, Ivy & Co. had a brick & mortar in an old Warehouse in Lawai, Kaua’i, (Warehouse 3540), that had been repurposed as a space for small, locally owned businesses to get their start.
 When Kaua'i shops were forced to close due to COVID-19 in March 2020, Ivy & Co. went exclusively online.
-Currently Rebecca & a few other Kaua’i seamstress sew all handmade items.
-Eventually a clothing line was created, with simplistic text logos that exemplify personality types & family roles in Hawai’i.
+Currently Rebecca & a few other Kaua’i seamstresses sew all the handmade items.
+A clothing line evolved other the years with simplistic text logos that exemplify personality types & family roles in Hawai'i.

 Warehouse 3540 is also home to a screen printing business whom Ivy & Co. sources for their printed apparel.
 Sometimes styles, sizes &/or colors end up selling out.
 To ease this supply & demand issue, Ivy & Co. found a company in the mainland U.S. who is willing to print shirts, one-at-a-time, for online orders, in the case that an item is sold out.
-They use the same make of shirts found in the shop on Kaua’i, so the quality is insured.
+They use the same/similar make of shirts found in the shop on Kaua’i, so the quality is insured.
 These print on demand items are labeled "made to order."
 Click here for more info on shipping & returns.